SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 <span class="hernandez">Hernandez></span> Like Jessica mentioned, a lambda function will run inside a container which will stay active till the time your function is running.
 This container will be discarded by AWS after some inactive time thus making your function inactive and this is called as cold state.

-Whenever there is a request for a cold function, AWS needs to provision a container for running your function and this is called as <b>Cold Start.</b> So, to answer your question, Cold Start can add to the response time of a request.
+Whenever there is a request for a cold function, AWS needs to provision a container for running your function and this is called as <b>Cold Start.</b> So, to answer your question, yes, cold start can add to the response time of a request.

 <span class="me">Me></span> Is there a way to avoid cold start?

 <span class="hernandez">Hernandez></span> Yes.
-Recently, AWS introduced <b>Provisioned Concurrency</b> which is designed to keep your functions <b>initialized</b> and ready to respond in double-digit milliseconds at the scale you need.
+AWS has now introduced <b>Provisioned Concurrency</b> which is designed to keep your functions <b>initialized</b> and ready to respond in double-digit milliseconds at the scale you need.
 [Provisioned concurrency](https://aws.amazon.com/blogs/aws/new-provisioned-concurrency-for-lambda-functions/) adds pricing dimension though.

 You can turn it ON/OFF from AWS console or CloudFormation template.